fedoranimus/todoist-api/source/includes/_workflow.md

 ### Explanation of extra data returned

-When there are items to be synced to the server, some extra data are returned.
+When there are commands to be sent to the server, some extra data are returned.

 Data | Description
 ---- | -----------
 TempIdMapping | A JSON list containing all the temporary ids mapped to real ids.
-SyncStatus | A JSON list containing the return value of each of the items that where synced.
+SyncStatus | A JSON list containing the return value of each of the commands sent.

 ## Limits